 Finally, let’s see what to do after welding.

 After welding, galvanized steel will rust if you use it in a damp or wet environment.
 That’s because you either removed the zinc coating or the welding heat destroyed it along the joint.
 To avoid rust, you must restore the steel’s corrosion resistance.

 How to protect galvanized steel after welding?

-You can protect damaged galvanized steel with zinc-rich paint that offers strong rust protection and similar color.
+You can protect damaged galvanization with zinc-rich paint.
 We call this cold galvanization.
+It offers strong rust protection and similar color.
 However, it’s not as strongly attached to the metal as real galvanization and can easily scratch off.